Tritones Vallarta M.F.C.: History

-The team played its first official game on September 18, 2021, in the game Vallarta defeated Mineros de Fresnillo F.C.
-0–1 and Julián Barajas scored the first goal in the team's history.
+The team played its first official game on September 18, 2021, in the game Vallarta defeated Mineros de Fresnillo 0–1 and Julián Barajas scored the first goal in the team's history.

 Stadium

-Canchas Curiel is a football complex located in Puerto Vallarta, Jalisco, Mexico.
+Club Deportivo Curiel is a football complex located in Puerto Vallarta, Jalisco.
 It has a main field which has the capacity to host 1,000 people.

-However, the club's board plans to build its own stadium in Puerto Vallarta in a period of approximately three years.
+In July 2026, the club announced the construction of its own stadium after reaching an agreement with the government of Jalisco for the transfer of land.